snsk/ls_testing/memo.md

 1. Generate test environment.
 2. Run ls command as follows.
-    1. run fuzzing root directory with no argument.
+    1. run fuzzing root directory with -R, -l, -a arguments.
-    2. run fuzzing root directory with random argument combination.
 3. Check return value the ls command and watch timeout
 4. repeat step2, and step3.